-The Indianapolis Zoo features an aquarium, botanical garden and a dolphin pavilion that enables visitors to get close with dolphins and a chance for the kiddos to become junior trainers.
-Their unique Animal Arts Adventures program allows up to three guests a behind-the-scenes meet-up with a dolphin, elephant, penguin, pinniped or rhino.
-You’ll get to watch one of these amazing creatures create a piece of art and then take it home as an unforgettable souvenir.
+The Indianapolis Zoo features an aquarium, botanical garden and a dolphin pavilion that enables visitors to interact with and double high-five the dolphins.
+Their unique Animal Arts Adventures program allows up to three guests a behind-the-scenes meet-up with a dolphin, elephant, or orangutan.
+You'll watch as one of these amazing creatures creates a piece of art and then take it home as an unforgettable souvenir.
+The Zoo's new Sloth Adventure gets you up close and cozy with the lazy-bones animal for a feeding.

 Turn back the clock 200 years and discover what it was like to live and play in Indiana’s past at Conner Prairie, located in Fishers.
 Interact with realistic Indiana settlers and Native Americans in five themed historic areas within Conner Prairie’s 200 wooded acres.
-Kids learn how to feed and tend to livestock at a real working farm, tour a one-room schoolhouse, master games early-American children would play, and watch pottery and blacksmith demonstrations.
+Kids learn how to feed and tend to livestock, tour a one-room schoolhouse, master games early-American children would play, and watch pottery and blacksmith demonstrations.

 Farm-to-table restaurant Traders Point Creamery is a wee hike from the city, but well worth the effort.
 Work up an appetite by strolling the grounds and take a 1.3-mile hike through pastures along Eagle Creek.
 Be on the lookout for deer, hawks, blue herons, bald eagles and a 300-year-old towering oak on the trail.
-Visit the dairy bar to throw down a milkshake or smoothie as you await the daily 6:30 p.m. cow milking in the milking parlor.
+As a reward for the exercise, visit the dairy bar to throw down a milkshake or smoothie.

 Mix a little science into your spring break by watching nitrogen turn liquid ingredients and candy toppings of your choice into a heaping bowl of ice cream right before your eyes at Subzero Ice Cream.

-Grabbing a pulled pork or beef brisket sandwich at Smokehouse on Shelby is a genius way to combine your need for sustenance with your kid’s desire for non-stop fun, as Action and Atomic Duckpin Bowling is located in the same building.
+Grabbing a pulled pork sandwich at Atomic Cafe is a genius way to combine your need for sustenance with your kid’s desire for non-stop fun, as Action and Atomic Duckpin Bowling is located in the same building.
 Typically only found on the east coast, duckpin bowling uses a smaller ball and pins than traditional bowling, making it ideal for kids.